Welcome to the home of Gashouse Films, featuring the works of Daniel Maldonado.

 H.O.M.E. , the feature film debut by Daniel Maldonado has recently added talented thespian, Carlo Alban , link to its already amazingly talented & award winning cast.
-In addition, the writer/director/producer will be speaking about the upcoming film in an interview for NALIP's Prime Latino Media salon that will be broadcast on Manhattan Cable (MNN) on 10/24 @ 8pm. .
+In addition, the writer/director/producer will be speaking about the upcoming film in an interview for NALIP's Prime Latino Media salon that will be broadcast on Manhattan Cable. .

 Thanks to HOLA & National Association of Latino Independent Producers- NY for putting together the national conference kick off event in which the trailer for the feature film, H.O.M.E., received the audience vote for best amongst several other promising projects.
-We'd also like to congratulate our very own talented, Jeremy Ray Valdez for being nominated for another IMAGEN AWARD for his work on the film, DREAMER.
-As we continue our fundraising efforts for the completion of the debut feature length film, we are completing post production on the 2nd and final story H.O.M.E.
-Pt2., "The Passenger"( starring two time Mexican Academy Award winning actor, Jesus Ochoa, link) with an expected late FALL post completion.
+We'd also like to congratulate our very own talented, Jeremy Ray Valdez for being nominated for another IMAGEN AWARD for his work on the film, DREAMER and welcome two time Mexican Academy Award winning actor, Jesus Ochoa, link) to the cast.

 Here's the official link to the film's website link